manus-aiattack/dlnk-platform-complete/REFACTOR_ANALYSIS.md

 ## 🎯 Action Plan

 ### Step 1: Create comparison script
-- Compare all files between root and dlnk_FINAL
+- Compare all files between root and connext_FINAL
 - Generate report of differences
 - Identify which version is better for each file